A topic from the subject of Analytical Chemistry in Chemistry.

 Spectroscopy

-Spectroscopy is a technique that uses the interaction of light with matter to identify compounds.
+Spectroscopy is a technique that uses the interaction of electromagnetic radiation with matter to identify compounds.
+The absorption or emission of radiation provides a unique "fingerprint" for each compound.
 Different types of spectroscopy include:

 Chromatography

-Chromatography is a technique that separates compounds based on their different physical properties.
+Chromatography is a technique that separates compounds based on their different physical properties, such as polarity, size, and boiling point.
+This separation allows for the isolation and identification of individual components in a mixture.
 Different types of chromatography include:

 Mass Spectrometry